AmirEfi/Neural-Network-and-Deep-Learning/README.md

 As you can see in the project file, the CNN model shows the highest accuracy in both datasets.

-Also, there is a user interface with the help of the Gradio library in which you can give one of the images of datasets and it will show you its label.
+Also, there is a user interface with the help of the Gradio library in which you can give one of the images of datasets and the best model will show you its label.